franzbu/EnhancedSpaces.spoon/README.md

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs2.png" width="360">

-This also means that Hammerspoon's menu icon in the menubar becomes unnecessary and can be disabled.
+This also means that Hammerspoon's menu icon in the menubar becomes redundant and can be disabled.
 To do so, uncheck 'Show menu icon' in Hammerspoon's preferences:

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs_mbicon.png" width="500">